Kandyan Royal Consorts: The Wedding Ceremony of Queen Consort

 The wedding ceremony of the queen consort of Kandy, as detailed in "An Account of the Interior of Ceylon, and of Its Inhabitants" by John Davy, was a grand and elaborate affair.
 The Adikars first determined a lucky day and hour for the celebration and lavishly decorated the queen's apartment, Meda Wasala (මැද වාසල).
 On the wedding day, the king arrived and was presented with flowers by the chiefs while the ladies rubbed sandal powder and other perfumes on his arms.
 The same attention was given to the bride upon her arrival.

 The ceremony continued for several days, during which the bride and groom underwent various traditional customs.
 They were bathed, dressed in saffron robes, and blessed by each member of the company as two necklaces were carried around on a gold plate.
 The father or nearest male relative of the bride poured water on betel leaves from a gold pot and declared that he relinquished his daughter to the king.
 The mother was asked if she assented, and upon answering in the affirmative, the king put a necklace around the bride's neck and clasped it.
 The curtain was then removed, and the bride and groom saw each other for the first time, joining their little fingers and tying the ends of their clothes together.
 This part of the ceremony was repeated for four successive days, and on the fourth day, the king put the second necklace on the bride and clasped it, completing the entire marriage rites.

 The following day, the king and queen engaged in a playful activity of throwing perfumed balls and squirting scented water at each other.
 Even the wives of the chiefs were allowed to participate in this activity.
 Afterward, the chiefs and their ladies were invited to the palace for a grand supper, during which they were entertained with performances by dancers, singing girls, and musicians.
 The king presided over the entertainment, seated in an elevated chair, encouraging mirth and facetious conversation.
 Separate dishes, including two or three hundred different kinds of curries, were served, and milk or a sweet beverage resembling lemonade was offered as a drink.

 The chiefs had the duty of making presents to the king and queen the following month, according to their respective ranks, situations, and means.
 The presents consisted of trinkets, jewels, and embroidered cloths, with each offering divided into two portions, one for the king and the other for the queen.
 The chiefs and their wives were invited to another supper and entertainment, during which they presented their gifts with all possible respect and attended by musicians, dancers, and singers.

-Overall, the wedding ceremony of the queen consort of Kandy was a joyous occasion filled with festivities and an unusual exchange of civilities, as described by John Davy.
-It was an extraordinary relaxation of court discipline.
+Overall, the wedding ceremony of the queen consort of Kandy was an occasion filled with festivities and an unusual exchange of civilities.